Joan Waste: Biography

-On the day of her death she was reported to have held hands with her twin brother as she walked to her death.
+On the day of her death she was reported to have held hands with her twin brother as she walked to her pyre.

 Waste was accompanied to church by Anthony Draycot who gave a final sermon, Thomas Powthread, Sir John Port, Henry Vernon and Master John Dethick of Newhall.

 The public execution took place at Windmill Pit on the Burton Road in Derby.
 Windmill Hill Pit is on Lime Avenue which is just off Burton Road in Derby.
 She was hanged over the fire with a rope and she fell into the fire when the rope burned through.
 Waste was expected to suffer for her beliefs for eternity.
 Draycot it is said went home to his meal that day.

 There is a memorial to her in Birchover church.
 The place where Waste was executed is now the site of a Roman Catholic church.
 Ralph Baines, the Bishop of Coventry and Lichfield was deprived of his bishopric (21 June 1559) on the accession of Elizabeth I of England and committed to the imprisonment of Edmund Grindal, the Protestant Bishop of London.
 Draycot was sent to be a prisoner of the Fleet and died after being released in 1571.

 A blue plaque commemorating the site of Waste's execution was erected in Lime Avenue by Derby Civic Society in February 2017.